djaydev/docker-recordings-transcoder/README.md

 - ENCODER=custom
 This option runs your script to convert the .ts video using ffmpeg however you choose.
 With this option please include your script named "custom.sh" in the mapped /config folder.

+## DVB Recordings and Subtitles

+If your Live TV recordings are from DVB channels and you set subtitles to 1=yes, the recordings will be converted to h265 with the DVB subtitles included, but the container will be .mkv instead of .mp4.
+This is the only condition where mkv is used, and it's because mp4 does not support DVB subtitles.
+One benefit of this is mkv will produce a slightly smaller file size than mp4 at the same quality.
+If you prefer to have all mp4 files then switch subtitles to 0 and possibly utilize an external subtitle source such as [Caption](https://getcaption.co/).

 ## Unraid Users